avantrec/avantrec.github.io/sonoplus-faq/index.md

 You can also adjust the speaker volume and stop the audio stream, directly from the Sonos app.

-Grouping Sonos players via the Sonos app works in the normal way -- the AirPlay stream will be sent to all of the grouped players (Sonos does the synchronised distribution to all of the grouped players).
+Grouping Sonos players via the Sonos app works in the normal way -- the AirPlay stream will be sent to all of the grouped players, with Sonos managing the synchronised distribution as with any other audio source.

 ## How does SonoPlus AirPlay work?